Weyl quantization of degree 2 symplectic graded manifolds: Applications to Courant algebroids

 Next we will describe an explicit formula for the skew-symmetric Dirac generating operator $D$.
 By uniqueness, $D$ does not depend on any choice of connections.
 However, the Weyl quantization map $\WQ$ does.
-This is reflected in the formula \eqref{Formula:D} below giving $D$, which is written in terms of connections $\nabla^\sS$ on $\sS$ and $\nabla$ on $E\otimes TM$, both of which are induced by a connection on $TM$ and compatible connections on $S$ and $E$.
-In addition, the formula \eqref{Formula:D} involves the torsion $\CTor\in\Ga(\wedge^3 E)$ (see Eq.\ \eqref{torsion}), a basis of local sections $(\xi^a)$ of $E$ and the metric components $\mg_{ab}$, defined by $\mg^{bc}=\mg(\xi^b,\xi^c)$ and $\mg_{ab}\mg^{bc}=\delta^c_a$.
+This is reflected in the formula \eqref{Formula:D} below, which is written in terms of the connections $\nabla^\sS$ on $\sS$ and $\nabla$ on $E\otimes TM$.
+The latter are induced by a connection on $TM$ and compatible connections on $S$ and $E$.
+In addition, the formula \eqref{Formula:D} involves the torsion $\CTor\in\Ga(\wedge^3 E)$ (see Eq.\ \eqref{torsion}), a local frame $(\xi^a)$ of $E$ and the metric components $\mg_{ab}$, defined by $\mg^{bc}=\mg(\xi^b,\xi^c)$ and $\mg_{ab}\mg^{bc}=\delta^c_a$.

 \begin{cor} Let $(E,\mg,\rho,\llbracket\cdot,\cdot\rrbracket)$ be a Courant algebroid.
 The skew-symmetric Dirac generating operator is given by the following formula